Good housekeeping in the Workplace

 The practices of housekeeping and cleanliness in the workplace are to be ‘maintained and not ‘achieved’.
 To be effective, these practices are to be used on a regular and continual basis by the employees in the organisation.
 One way to ensure that these practices are followed at the workplace is to integrate them with the job responsibilities of the employees.

 For housekeeping and cleanliness practices, special attention is needed for the places which are ‘out-of-the-way’ or which are unmanned since without special attention to these places are likely to be overlooked.
 The orderly arrangement of operations, tools, equipment and supplies is an important part of a good housekeeping cleanliness practices.
-Also, regular inspection is needed for ensuring that the practices are followed at the workplace.
+Also, regular Health and Safety Inspections are needed for ensuring that the practices are followed at the workplace.

-Effective housekeeping can eliminate some workplace hazards and help get a job done safely and properly.
+Effective and good housekeeping practices in the workplace can eliminate some hazards and help get a job done safely and properly.
 Poor housekeeping can frequently contribute to accidents by hiding hazards that cause injuries.
 If the sight of paper, debris, clutter and spills is accepted as normal, then other more serious health and safety hazards may be taken for granted.

 Housekeeping is not just cleanliness.
 It includes keeping work areas neat and orderly; maintaining halls and floors free of slip and trip hazards; and removing of waste materials (paper, cardboard) and other fire hazards from work areas.